Lovering History, Family Crest & Coats of Arms

 The surname Lovering was first found in Surrey where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Lovering family
+Early History of the Lovering family

 This web page shows only a small excerpt of our Lovering research.
 Another 71 words (5 lines of text) covering the year 1203 is included under the topic Early Lovering History in all our PDF Extended History products and printed products wherever possible.